miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 sort_order: 1
 ---

-## The Original Vision: A Death Star Hologram for Your Website
+## Original Vision for Article: A Death Star Hologram for Your Website

-The description of this article was going to be: Like Admiral Akbar's Death Star hologram, learn how to visualize website architecture through link-graphs enhanced with Google Search Console data, revealing structural insights and optimization opportunities.
+The theme of this article was going to be: Like Admiral Akbar's Death Star hologram, learn how to visualize website architecture through link-graphs enhanced with Google Search Console data, revealing structural insights and optimization opportunities.
 However, I never got to the visualization part, and